Listen to the automated AI version of this article here:

 CBD Oil and IBS: side effects

 CBD oil is safe and generally well-tolerated amongst many people.
 However, some side effects may be experienced.
 These include dizziness, fatigue, and changes in appetite or bowel movements.

 Your risk of developing side effects can be lessened by continually choosing high-quality products from reputable companies.
 These products are quality-tested, so they are more likely to retain the product’s effectiveness without any nasty side effects.

 Can CBD oil help IBS?
 Yes, it can possibly help but more research is needed.
-CBD oil for IBS can help ease many symptoms due to its wide-ranging therapeutic benefits.
-These include CBD’s ability to improve gut motility while decreasing anxiety and pain levels in the abdominal area.
+CBD oil for IBS may help ease many symptoms due to its wide-ranging therapeutic benefits.
+These include CBD’s possible ability to improve gut motility while potentially decreasing anxiety and pain levels in the abdominal area.

 Talk to your doctor before using CBD for IBS.
 They will determine whether CBD is the best option for your needs!
 It is also essential to choose high-quality products to lower the risk of side effects.